 Every year the US Post Office receives millions of letters from children saying things like "Mommy doesn't have enough money for Christmas this year...can you send us food and blankets and a backpack for school for my little sister?"

 You and your child can serve as elves through the US Post Office's Operation Santa program by going to a participating post office, if you're lucky enough to live near one, and "adopting" a letter.
-You then read the letter as a family, buy as many of the items (or substitute other items that you think would be appropriate for a child this age), wrap them for mailing, and return them to the post office with postage.
+You then read the letter as a family, buy some of the items (or substitute other items that you think would be appropriate for a child this age), wrap them for mailing, and return them to the post office with postage.
 The post office adds the address and mails the package.

 4. Have your child dictate thank you cards.

 Ask your child to dictate thank you cards to people whose presence enriches their life all year long, while you write what he or she says.
 Then deliver them together, or mail them.
 Not only are notes like this heartwarming to the people who receive them; research shows that they make the children who write them happier -- at the time, and even months later.

 5. Spread sweetness.

 Work together to make pies or cookies.
-Wear masks while you take your goodies to your local soup kitchen, home for the elderly, or to the firehouse where folks are hard at work on the holiday.
+Let your child help you deliver your goodies to your local soup kitchen, home for the elderly, or to the firehouse where folks are hard at work on the holiday.

 6. Every child deserves the pleasure of giving her own money to a worthy cause.